Islam and Democracy Speaker Series

 "Arbitrating Identity: Courts and the Politics of Religious-Liberal Reconciliation in the Middle East"

 1501 Neil Ave., Columbus, OH 43201

-This event is co-sponsored by Honors and Scholars, Department of Political Science, Middle East Studies Center, and Department of Near Eastern Languages and Cultures.
+This event is co-sponsored by Honors and Scholars, Department of Political Science, and Middle East Studies Center.

 Hunter College, City University of New York